Kaiqb/experiment/training/Module 5/Lab2 Instructions.md

   - Stop your bot, change any message you'd like, then restart and test.

 ## Some user inputs return a card.
 Cards provide a useful and visual method of providing your users with both information and choices.
+* the method calls SendIntroCardAsync() (C#) and sendIntroCard() (JS) show how easy it is to create and display a card from you bot code.

-They will be covered in detail during your next session.
+Cards will be covered in detail during your next session.